-- (a) Included in trade payables of the Group and the Company is an amount of RM23.69 million (2020: RM23.69 million) payable to Menteri Besar Selangor (Incorporated) ("MBSI").
+- (a) Included in trade payables of the Group and the Company is an amount of RM23.69 million (2021: RM23.69 million) owing to Menteri Besar Selangor (Incorporated) ("MBSI").
 There are on-going negotiations between the Group and MBSI in respect of some replacement lands that MBSI had previously promised to the Group.
-The amount due to MBSI will be settled only upon the finalisation of these negotiations. - (b) The normal trade credit terms granted to the Group ranges from 30 days to 90 days (2020: 30 days to 90 days).
+The amount due to MBSI will be settled only upon the finalisation of these negotiations. - (b) The normal trade credit terms granted to the Group ranges from 30 days to 90 days (2021: 30 days to 90 days). - (c) Included in trade payables of the Group is an amount of RM10.46 million which is interest bearing at 8% per annum and is to be paid by 31 December 2022.